bedicooper/currency-exchange/README.md

 I've added a Clock component to display current date and time in one second intervals.

 ### How to use my App?
+0. Loading screen will appear while the App waits for server response.
+1. In case of data corruption or connection problem, an error message will appear.
-1. Enter the amount of money You want to convert,
+2. If the App loaded please, enter the amount of money You want to convert,
-2. Select the currency You want to convert from the first list,
+3. Select the currency You want to convert from the first list,
-3. Select the currency you are converting to, form the second list,
+4. Select the currency you are converting to, form the second list,
-4. Click the button to convert,
+5. Click the button to convert,
-5. The resut is displayed under the button.
+6. The resut is displayed under the button.

 ### Currencies
-So far I'm using predetermined rates for those currencies:
+So far I'm using requesting app.currencyapi.com's API for rates of those currencies:
 - PLN
 - EUR
 - GBP